Mental Health Compensation Calculator – How Much Could I Claim?

 Special Damages And Mental Health Compensation Payouts

 Additionally, you might also be awarded special damages as part of your mental health compensation payout.
-This second head of claim seeks to reimburse you for the financial losses that have been caused by your mental injury.
+This second head of claim seeks to reimburse you for the financial losses that your mental injury has caused.

 Here are a few examples of losses you might be able to claim under special damages: